ChrisForsythQA/Qa-test/README.md

 AC: Change is dispensed at the customer's request.

   Given: the correct amount of currency is remaining
-  When: the customer requested the remaining credit back
+  When: the customer requests the remaining credit back
   Then: the correct amount of remaining credit will be returned

   Given: there is no due currency remaining
-  When: the customer tried to request currency back
+  When: the customer tries to request currency back
   Then: no currency is returned

 Questions: